Master your career with a legal education.

 Online Law Certificate Programs

 Pitt Law is an established leader in delivering quality online education in law to non-JD professionals, as well as attorneys looking to further specialize in specific industries or areas of the law.
-Through our graduate certificate programs in Corporate Compliance, Health Care Compliance, Human Resources Law, and International Business Law, professionals in a wide variety of fields can gain a deeper understanding of the law and how it impacts their professional lives.
+Through our graduate certificate programs in Corporate Compliance, Health Care Compliance, Human Resources Law, International Business Law, and Sports, Entertainment, and Arts Law professionals in a wide variety of fields can gain a deeper understanding of the law and how it impacts their professional lives.

 Certificate programs can be completed in 10 months.
 Students who successfully complete a Pitt Law Online Certificate program may apply the 15 credits earned to the Online Master of Studies in Law (MSL) degree if they decide they wish to pursue the full master’s program.
 Students who successfully complete the certificate courses with a B can be considered for the MSL degree program for 15 additional credits.